 Will you single me out?
 No. An usher might ask if you’re visiting.
 That’s simply so we can address you by name and better attend to your needs.

 How long does the service last?
-On an ordinary Sunday, the early service, without music is about 45 minutes.
-The later service includes music, which lengthens the service to 55-60 minutes.
+On an ordinary Sunday, the early service is about 45 minutes.
+The later service includes music, which lengthens the service to approximately an hour.
 On Holy Days like Easter or Christmas Eve, services are a bit longer.

 What about postures?
 Mostly, Episcopalians stand to sing, sit to listen, and kneel to pray.
 All of these are as you are able.
 You’ll see people sitting while many are standing or standing while some are kneeling.